Wii: 2001–2003: Development

-Miyamoto cited the unconventional input controllers of Dance Dance Revolution as an inspiration for developing new kinds of controllers.
 On September 24, 2001, Nintendo began collaborating with Gyration Inc., a company that held several patents in motion-sensing technology, to prototype motion-based input devices using Gyration's patents.

 After succeeding Hiroshi Yamauchi as Nintendo president in May 2002, Satoru Iwata acknowledged that the company had fallen behind industry trends, particularly in online gaming.
 He also wanted Nintendo to develop hardware and video games that would appeal to all demographics.
 Internal market research revealed that Nintendo's prior focus on unconventional hardware had made its platforms more difficult for third-party developers to support, weakening its competitive position.
 One of Iwata's first major initiatives in response was the development of the Nintendo DS, a dual-screen handheld console with a touchscreen, to revitalize their handheld console line.

 In 2003, Iwata met with Miyamoto and Genyo Takeda to discuss the company's market strategy.
 He directed Takeda to "go off the tech roadmap" in designing the new console, emphasizing that it needed to be accessible, especially to non-traditional audiences, including mothers.
 He also wanted backward compatibility with earlier Nintendo games to reduce household clutter.
 Takeda led hardware development, while Miyamoto focused on designing a new controller, leveraging Gyration's motion-sensing technology.
 Iwata proposed using motion controls as a means to simplify the gaming interface and expand its appeal.
 An initial prototype was completed within six months.

 The Nintendo DS was said to have influenced the design of the new console.
 Nintendo observed that the DS's novel dual-screen interface had attracted non-traditional players and aimed to replicate that success on their home console platform.
 Designer Ken'ichiro Ashida recalled, "We had the DS on our minds as we worked on the Wii.
 We thought about copying the DS's touch-panel interface and even came up with a prototype."
 The idea was ultimately abandoned to avoid redundancy between the two systems.
 Miyamoto later remarked, "If the DS had flopped, we might have taken the Wii back to the drawing board."